google_counter

 LDG Laboratories Dr. Gansauge Berg

-This center was one of the first to use LANEX-DC, a dendritic cell vaccine, and has already done more than 2,500 procedures.
-The clinic deals with advanced liver cancer and other primary liver cancers and provides individualized dendritic cell-based therapies to stimulate the immune response with minimal side effects.
+This center was one of the first to use LANEX-DC, a dendritic cell vaccine, and has already performed more than 2,500 procedures.
+The clinic deals with advanced liver cancer and provides individualized liver cancer immunotherapy in Germany.
+Dendritic cell-based therapies stimulate the immune response with minimal side effects.
 Therapies are done on an outpatient basis, in combination with other treatments.

 Asklepios Hospital Barmbek Hamburg